 The great thing about running a continuous survey is that the data will be trended over time.
-This allows you to track the sentiment of your employees and identify patterns or trend over different periods of time.
+This allows you to track the sentiment of your employees and identify patterns or trends over different periods of time.

 Depending on your survey needs and preferences, you can set the scale anywhere from 0-10.
-Simply click on edit scale to choose the starting and end point of your scale.
-You can also choose to edit the label of or your scale here.
+Simply click on the edit scale to choose the starting and end point of your scale.
+You can also choose to edit the label of your scale here.

-Pro Tip: EngageRocket recommends a 5-point likert scale due to the presence of a mid-point (aka "3") Survey respondents might truly feel neutral about a given topic, and presenting to these respondents a scale without a neutral midpoint (aka 6-point scale) can introduce respondent bias.
+Pro Tip: EngageRocket recommends a 5-point Likert scale due to the presence of a mid-point (aka "3") Survey respondents might truly feel neutral about a given topic, and presenting to these respondents a scale without a neutral midpoint (aka 6-point scale) can introduce respondent bias.

-Confidentiality threshold is the minimum number of responses required to display survey results.
-For example, if the confidentiality threshold is set to 3, this means that if only two responses are submitted, then survey results will not be displayed to protect confidentiality of survey participants.
+The confidentiality threshold is the minimum number of responses required to display survey results.
+For example, if the confidentiality threshold is set to 3, this means that if only two responses are submitted, then survey results will not be displayed to protect the confidentiality of survey participants.
 We recommend a minimum of 3 responses to ensure data integrity.
 This is especially so if you are running an employee engagement survey.